mohammadr8za/nlprocessing/README.md

 ```

-*Named Entity Recognition:* to find if a token is (Name of a person, Location, Date, Time, ...)
+*Named Entity Recognition (NER):* to find if a token is (Name of a person, Location, Date, Time, ...)

 ```